 Deborah grew up in Columbus Ohio, where she was involved in art and performance during her upbringing.
 She earned her Bachelor of Fine Arts in Art History from Ohio University, where she was also involved in many types of applied arts as well as the acting program.
-She recently relocated to Phoenix Arizona, and although she calls Ohio and Arizona her homes, Deborah is an international artist and travels to wherever her services are needed.
+She recently relocated to Los Angeles California, and although she calls Ohio and California her homes, Deborah is an international artist and travels to wherever her services are needed.

 A trip to Morocco in 2000 was the beginning of her foray into the body art world, as this was where she discovered the art of Henna.
 Her sister was stationed in Taza Morocco in the US Peace Corps and Deborah took several trips to visit her, each time getting henna done and bringing some home with her to the United States.
 Finding an online community of a handful of western henna artists she was one of the founders of the henna movement in the US.
 A strong proponent of natural henna, and an educator of the dangers of so called "black henna" (which is the chemical PPD or para-phenylenediamine), Deborah is a board member of the ICNHA (International Certification for Natural Henna Artists) which ensures that henna artists are aware of the dangers of "black henna" PPD and that they are using safe, best practices when applying natural henna to their clients.
 And she continues to be an exclusive and sought after henna artist.